The Golden Eagle - Trans Siberian Express - Winter Wonderland

 Day 7 - Irkutsk

 Our visit to Irkutsk, the ‘Paris of Siberia', takes in the most significant sites and museums in this fascinating city, including an exploration of the classic wooden architecture with its intricately carved lace-like decorations that has given many of this region's buildings such a distinctive and unique appearance.
 We also visit the Decembrist House museum which is dedicated to the memory of the aristocrats who were exiled to this remote outpost after the failed uprising of 1825, and we recreate the atmosphere of that time with a champagne reception and private concert.
-Alternatively you may wish to visit a traditional Russian Banya (sauna) on our Freedom of Choice tour.
+As an additional option for your day in Irkutsk you may wish to visit a traditional Russian Banya (sauna).

 Day 8 - Lake Baikal